Beyond Self-Disruption: The Paradigm Shift Software Engineers Need in the AI Era

 Why I Came to Think This Way

-Ten years ago, people who had memorized Stack Overflow answers were highly valued.
-Five years ago, that shifted to "there's no point memorizing what you can just Google."
+About a decade ago, people who had memorized Stack Overflow answers were highly valued.
+By the years leading up to ChatGPT's arrival, the prevailing sentiment had shifted to "there's no point memorizing what you can just Google."
 And now, AI doesn't just search — it understands the intent behind your question and generates contextually appropriate answers, complete with code.

 Let me reflect on some specific examples.